nitk-nest/NeST/CONTRIBUTING.md

 #### NOTE on Merge Request Pipelines

-For new contributors, most likely the Pipelines won't get succesfully triggered.
+For new contributors, most likely the Pipelines won't get successfully triggered.
 You will observe that the pipeline is "stuck" and it won't run any checks on your MR.

 This is intentional.
 The pipelines run on private VMs owned by us, and we